Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *Jesus.*

 Nothing quite drove home the scope of the disaster than an RoE like that.
 They weren’t just occupying territory.
 They weren’t merely training an army from first principles.
-They were…shit.
+They were... shit.
 They were there to exterminate a goddamned robozombie infestation.

 ***Fuck.***

 "Now listen up, this bit’s important.
 Why are you helping us train an army?
-Well…for those that don’t know, the Gaoian race has many more males than females.
+Well... for those that don’t know, the Gaoian race has many more males than females.
 Quirk of our genetics.
-Normally that ratio is around six to one but now…" here his voice cracked a little, and the hangar was stone silent as he paused for a moment.
+Normally that ratio is around six to one but now..." here his voice cracked a little, and the hangar was stone silent as he paused for a moment.

 Then he rallied, and his voice was so utterly suffused with rage, Michael found himself taking a small step backwards.

-"…Now, it’s going to be a *lot* worse.
+"...Now, it’s going to be a *lot* worse.
 How *much* worse depends on our speed, but we are expecting a very severe fertility bottleneck in our future.
 Most of us will never have a legacy.
 We are a people who have been damn near destroyed and we have *nothing* left to lose.
-And we are ***angry.*** The…*things* that did this to us must be utterly destroyed, and now we will forge a military *billions* strong to make that happen.
+And we are ***angry.*** The...*things* that did this to us must be utterly destroyed, and now we will forge a military *billions* strong to make that happen.
 And you, my friends, will be the men and women who build it."

 That... that was a *lot* of anger.
 That was a *fuck* of a lot of anger, and while Daar looked like the kinda guy who had a damn near unlimited capacity for rage, it made Michael think again about what he’d seen of Gaoians so far.
 After all, those Whitecrest guys had been...